Agriculture & Farming

 Key principle: Standstill applies to the entire holding, not just the animals that moved.
 If you bring 5 sheep onto your farm, ALL sheep on the holding (including those already there) are subject to the standstill for 6 days.

 Example scenario: You own a farm with 100 ewes.
 On Monday, you buy 10 replacement ewes at market and bring them home.
 A 6-day standstill immediately begins.
-You cannot move ANY of your 110 sheep (the 10 new ones plus the original 100) off the holding until Sunday evening (6 full days later).
+Day 1 is Tuesday (the day after arrival), so you cannot move ANY of your 110 sheep (the 10 new ones plus the original 100) off the holding until the following Monday.
 This applies even though 100 of your sheep never left the farm.

 When standstill begins